-Listed in older references as Nothofagus cliffortioides, this is now recognised as a variety of the Southern Hemisphere black beech Nothofagus solandri.
-The Mountain beech is endemic to New Zealand where, as the name suggests, it is found close to the tree-line.
+Listed in older references as Nothofagus cliffortioides, it was then classified as a variety of the Southern Hemisphere black beech Nothofagus solandri.
+As of 2022 it is now back to the species N. cliffortioides.
+The mountain beech is endemic to New Zealand where, as the name suggests, it is found close to the tree-line.
 At high altitudes it forms what is termed a 'goblin forest' with individual trees 2m tall or less - similar to the 'krummholtz' vegetation in the Alps where the trees are conifers such as European spruce.
-At lower altitudes Mountain beech will reach 20m tall and forms a tidy compact small tree.
+At lower altitudes mountain beech will reach 20m tall and forms a tidy compact small tree.
 The leaves are smooth-edged (compare with other small-leaved species such as Nothofagus antarctica which grows near this in Belfast Botanic Gardens.
-Both species are in the small triangular area close to the gate to the PEC.
+Both species are situated in the small triangular area close to the gate to the PEC.

 Photos taken in Belfast Botanic Gardens in 2010 and 2013.
 Copyright: Friends of Belfast Botanic Gardens.